thepassle/webcomponents-from-zero-to-hero/README.md

 ### constructor()

 The `constructor` runs whenever an element is created, but _before_ the element is attached to the document.
-The constructor can be use for setting some initial state, setting up event listeners, and creating shadow DOM.
+We'll use the `constructor` for setting some initial state, event listeners, and creating the shadow DOM.

-We'll use the `constructor` for attaching the shadowroot, and setting up variables.

 ### connectedCallback()